 You can save every configuration of the Project List as a Custom View.
 Click the custom view name next to the title Project List to select a different view or add a new view.
 To edit the view name or delete the view, click the three dots next to the view name.
 Depending on your user rights, you can also define access rights to the view for users and user groups.

 How to Use

 The Roadmap is a great way of providing a high-level view of the company's path forward with the entire organization.
+It also allows you to view all milestones for a more detailed view.
 Here's a few ideas on how you can leverage it:

 Present Your Plan to Management

 Whether it's the current status or next steps, management wants the big picture and Meisterplan's Roadmap helps you provide just that.
 Show at a glance what progress has been made towards achieving your company's strategic goals and what you propose as the way forward.

 Select the desired Date Range, Portfolio and Scenario in the header and group the view by Business Goal to show which projects contribute to reaching your goals, and when the goals can be reached.

 If you won't have access to Meisterplan during your presentation to management, simply save the roadmap as an image file.